Anterior cruciate ligament (ACL) tear

 Strengthening your leg muscles will help protect your knees.
 Exercises like squats and lunges help build overall strength, and exercises that target your hamstrings can be especially helpful.

-When you practice balance, your core strength and balance are improved, making you more stable and reducing your chances of knee injury.
+When you practice balance, your core strength and balance improve, making you more stable and reducing your chance of knee injury.
 Practicing balance means:

 - Land evenly on both feet